 - Adrian De Vito - CPA

-The following outlines common types of deductible expenses claimed by individual taxpayers, such as employees and rental property owners, plus some strategies that can be adopted to increase deductions for the 2015/16 income year.
+The following outlines common types of deductible expenses claimed by individual taxpayers.
+These include employees and rental property owners, plus some strategies that can be adopted to increase deductions for the 2017/18 income year.

 Some purchases you may consider include: